-Deferred income tax and social contributions tax on net profits
+Deferred income tax and social contributions

 The accounting records of deferred tax assets on income tax losses and/or social contribution loss carryforwards, as well as those arising from temporary differences, are based on technical feasibility studies which consider the expected generation of future taxable income, taking into account the history of profitability for each subsidiary individually.
-In accordance with the Brazilian tax legislation, and as a general rule, loss carryforwards can be used to offset up to 30% of taxable profits for the year and do not expire.
+In accordance with the Brazilian tax legislation, loss carryforwards can be used to offset up to 30% of taxable profits for the year and do not expire.